cloudfoundry-attic/bosh-lite/README.md

 ## Deploy Cloud Foundry

-1. Edit manifests/cf-stub-spiff.yml to include a 'domain' key under 'properties' that corresponds to a domain you've set up for this Cloud Foundry instance, or if you want to use xip.io, it can be {your.public.ip}.xip.io.
+1. If you are using BOSH Lite with AWS provider edit `manifests/cf-stub-spiff.yml` to include a `domain` key under `properties` that corresponds to a domain you've set up for this Cloud Foundry instance, or if you want to use xip.io, it can be `{your.public.ip}.xip.io`.

 ### Single command deploy